opencv/opencv/modules/core/doc/basic_structures.rst

         // if try1d is true and matrix is a single-column matrix (Nx1),
         // then the sparse matrix will be 1-dimensional.
         SparseMat(const Mat& m, bool try1d=false);
-        // converts old-style sparse matrix to the new-style.
+        // converts an old-style sparse matrix to the new style.
-        // all the data is copied, so that "m" can be safely
+        // all the data is copied so that "m" can be safely
         // deleted after the conversion
         SparseMat(const CvSparseMat* m);
         // destructor